 It’s natural for you to want the best for your partner.
 Growing together, changing and maturing, and striving to reach your potential are healthy goals for all couples.
 But, there is a vast difference between encouraging your spouse to be their best self and trying to completely change who they are.

 Strive to treat your spouse with love and respect, enjoying them for who they are now, not who they could be someday.

 For better or worse, you married your spouse and all the little foibles that come with them.
 Don’t change your partner – change your outlook!
-Look for the good in your spouse, even if you wish things were different in your marriage.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

 Rachael Pace is a noted relationship writer associated with Marriage.com.
 She provides inspiration, support, and empowerment in the form of motivational articles and essays.
 Rachael enjoys studying the evolution of loving partnerships and is passionate about writing on them.
 She believes that everyone should make room for love in their lives and encourages couples to work on overcoming their challenges together.